CletsyMedia/AirBnB_clone/README.md

 echo "help" | ./console.py
 ```

-In this a non-interactive mode displays,
+In this mode commands can be piped into the shell for non-interactive mode.

 ```(hbnb)
 Documented commands (type help <topic>):